nghttp2/nghttp2/doc/h2load.1.rst

 .. option:: --qlog-file-base=<PATH>

     Enable qlog output and specify base file name for qlogs.
     Qlog is emitted  for each connection.
-    For  a  given  base  name "base", each  output file name becomes  "base.M.N.qlog"  where M is worker ID  and N is client ID (e.g. "base.0.3.qlog").
+For  a given base name   "base",    each   output   file    name   becomes "base.M.N.sqlog" where M is worker ID and N is client ID (e.g. "base.0.3.sqlog").
 Only effective in QUIC runs.

 .. option:: --connect-to=<HOST>[:<PORT>]